RusAbk/SQL-cleaning/README.md

 # SQL-cleaning

 This is an educational project on data cleaning and preparation using SQL.
-The original database in CSV format is located in the file 123.csv.
+The original database in CSV format is located in the file club_member_info.csv.
 Here, we will explore the steps that need to be applied to obtain a cleansed version of the dataset.

 Let's inspect the initial rows to analyze the data in its original format.